Research Track—12 Courses Total

 - Allow sufficient time for committee review and to enable you to take one or more additional history course(s) should your petition be denied.

-- You should give your petition to the undergraduate program coordinator, who shares it with the chair of the Collegiate Affairs Committee.
+- You should give your petition to the associate director, who shares it with the chair of the Undergraduate Studies Committee.

 - Courses taken abroad may also be used towards the major, pending approval of the petition, however more than half of the requirements for the major must be met by registering for courses bearing University of Chicago course numbers.